 There are three popular types of sinks that have similar appearances with some slight differences and varying origins.
 These are the Belfast, Butler and French Farmhouse, traditionally typified as being large, single bowl sinks.
 The Butler sink was originally named for its popularity in the private quarters of butlers across Britain, though their stylish appearance soon saw them spread elsewhere.

-There was a spike in popularity for Butler sinks during the late 1600s, when ceramic sinks were becoming increasingly fashionable and obtainable.
+There was a spike in popularity for Butler sinks during the late 1600s, when white ceramic sinks were becoming increasingly fashionable and obtainable.
 At the time, there was an enforced limit on water consumption in Britain and the comparatively shallow Butler sinks usually lacked overflows in an effort to save water.
 By contrast, Ireland's coastal cities enjoyed a plentiful supply of water, allowing them to create sinks that were deeper and featured an overflow.
 The resulting design was exceptionally popular, particularly in Belfast, meaning this style of sink would become associated with the city in the centuries to come, a tradition that continues into the modern day.
 Today, the names Belfast and Butler are used almost interchangeably, though some manufacturers still make the distinction between the deeper and shallower designs.
 Whatever its name, choosing a Belfast or Butler sink, especially one produced by a reputable brand, is assurance that you'll be adding a sizeable and stylish sink.

 How Belfast Sinks are Made